jose987654/kodi-addons/.github/README.md

 ## Method 1: Direct Download and Install

-1. Download the plugin.video zip file ([plugin.video.seedr-1.2.0.zip](../plugin.video.seedr-1.2.0.zip))
+1. Download the plugin.video zip file ([plugin.video.seedr-1.2.0.zip](/plugin.video.seedr-1.2.0.zip))
 2. In Kodi, go to Add-ons > Install from zip file
 3. Select the downloaded zip file
+4. The addon will be installed directly

+**Note:** If you have issues with paths containing spaces, copy the ZIP file to a simple path like `D:\kodi-addons-install\` before installing.

+## Method 2: Install Repository First, Then Addon

+1. Download the repository zip file ([repository.seedr-1.0.2.zip](/repository.seedr-1.0.2.zip))
+2. In Kodi, go to Add-ons > Install from zip file
+3. Select the downloaded repository.seedr-1.0.2.zip
+4. Wait for the "Add-on installed" notification
+5. Go to Add-ons > Install from repository
+6. Select "Seedr Repository"
+7. Navigate to Video Add-ons
-4. The repository will be installed, and you can then install the Seedr addon from the repository
+8. Select and install the Seedr addon

-## Method 2: Install via File Source
+## Method 3: Install via File Source (Online)

 1. In Kodi, go to Settings > File Manager
 2. Select "Add source"